Frequently Asked Questions

 Are parents allowed to watch classes?

-How can I check if my child is okay during class?
+How can I see my child dancing?

 What if my child doesn’t want to dance ?